abraham/nutmeg/DEVELOPER.md

 Contributing to the CLI
 ====

-Please read the [contributing guidelines](https://github.com/abraham/nutmeg-cli/blob/master/CONTRIBUTING.md) and [code of conduct](https://github.com/abraham/nutmeg-cli/blob/master/CODE_OF_CONDUCT.md).
+Please read the [contributing guidelines](https://github.com/abraham/nutmeg/blob/master/CONTRIBUTING.md) and [code of conduct](https://github.com/abraham/nutmeg/blob/master/CODE_OF_CONDUCT.md).

 🔽 Install
 ----

-Fork the [abraham/nutmeg-cli](https://github.com/abraham/nutmeg-cli) project to your own GitHub profile.
+Fork the [abraham/nutmeg](https://github.com/abraham/nutmeg) project to your own GitHub profile.
 Clone the fork to your local machine replacing `abraham` with your GitHub handle.

 ```
-git clone git@github.com:abraham/nutmeg-cli.git
+git clone git@github.com:abraham/nutmeg-.git
 ```

-Within the `nutmeg-cli` run `npm install` to install the development dependancies.
+Within the `nutmeg` run `npm install` to install the development dependencies.

-To make the development CLI available locally on your machine run `npm install --global` from within `nutmeg-cli` to make this development version available as `nutmeg`.
+To make the development CLI available locally on your machine run `npm install --global` from within `nutmeg/packages/cli` to make this development version available as `nutmeg`.

 🚧  **Be sure to run `npm install --global @nutmeg/cli` after you are done developing to go back to stable.**